Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 Crypto treasury companies are quite harmless.

-Like they're not like negatively impacting the economy.
+They're not like negatively impacting the economy.
+No.

-And still like, you know, many tens of billions of dollars company, right?
+And still like, you know, many tens of billions of company, right?
+Like, they've really

 pumped a lot of,